howsoai/howso-docs/source/getting_started/concepts.rst

 Key Concepts
 ========

-Why is Howso Engine AI that you can understand, trust, and control?
+What makes the Howso Engine AI you can understand, trust, and control?
 Howso is built on fundamentally different technology from today's black box AI, which enables a variety of new capabilities.
 Below, we review some of our key technological differentiators.

 Instance-Based Learning (IBL)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Howso Engine is rooted in instance-based learning (IBL), which is truly data-centric analysis.
-As an IBL platform, Howso stores your data in memory and makes predictions from the similarities and differences between data points, not an underlying black box model, leading to fully transparent decisions.
+As an IBL platform, Howso stores your data in memory and makes predictions from the similarities and differences between data points, not an underlying black box model, leading to fully transparen and attributable decisions.

 This is very different from today's typical AI workflows.
 Most AI today, such as deep neural networks, use models, or abstractions of relationships within data, to make predictions on new information.
 By nature, these models are not human interpretable (“black box”), and their predictions cannot be mapped back to original data, making them inherently unexplainable.